okta/okta-sdk-dotnet/docs/AuthorizationServerApi.md

 Revoke all Refresh Tokens for a Client

-Revoke all refresh tokens for a client
+Revokes all refresh tokens for a client

 ### Example
 ```csharp